 Lynch has froliced in the gray area between television and the internet for over ten years and as the two are now merging, the demand for his experience has multiplied.
 He’s proven he can have success in both.

-Although he's a nerdy insomniac that rarely leaves his home studio and five cats, he's been featured in magazines from Time, Wired, Spin, NME, to Rolling Stone.
+Although he's a nerdy insomniac that rarely leaves his home studio and cats, he's been featured in magazines from Time, Wired, Spin, NME, to Rolling Stone.